Microdosing: Techniques

 The basic approach is to label a candidate drug using the radio isotope carbon-14, then administer the compound to human volunteers at levels typically about 100 times lower than the proposed therapeutic dosage (from around 1 to 100 micrograms but not above).

 As only microdose levels of the drug are used, analytical methods are limited.
 Extreme sensitivity is needed.
-Accelerator Mass Spectrometry is the most common method for microdose analysis.
+Accelerator mass spectrometry (AMS) is the most common method for microdose analysis.
 AMS was developed in the late 1970s from two distinct research threads with a common goal: an improvement in radiocarbon dating that would make efficient use of datable material and that would extend the routine and maximum reach of radiocarbon dating.
 AMS is routinely used in geochronology and archaeology, but biological applications began appearing in 1990 mainly due to the work of scientists at Lawrence Livermore National Laboratory.
 AMS service is now more accessible for biochemical quantitation from several private companies and non-commercial access to AMS is available at the National Institutes of Health (NIH) Research Resource at Lawrence Livermore National Laboratory, or through the development of smaller affordable spectrometers.
 AMS does not measure the radioactivity of carbon-14 in microdose samples.
 AMS, like other mass spectrometry methods, measures ionic species according to mass-to-charge ratio.

 Psychedelic

+Davivid Rose (also known as jdyf333 and as Hank Exclamation Point) invented the word "microdose" in 1980 to describe a 5 microgram dose of LSD.

+"If the story about 'Clearlight Brand "microdose" LSD' is true, then the origin of the term 'microdose' for very small doses of LSD precedes all other uses of the term, e.g. in pharmacology (since 1995), in agriculture (since 2005) and by Fadiman (2011)."